 Appliqué in reverse is quick to learn and easy to perfect with Teri Henderson Tope’s clear and methodical instructions.
 The class project is an Asian-inspired carnation that requires only three small pieces of fabric and a needle and thread to get started.
 After marking and basting, begin to sew gentle curves using a simple “swish” of the needle as demonstrated by Teri.
 You’ll learn how to make inside and outside points as well as how to begin and end so the stitching doesn’t pull out or show through.
 She explains how to finish the carnation with either hand quilting or machine free-motion quilting.
 Teri also provides instructions on how to use appliqué in reverse to make monogram letters appear to float off the background fabric.
 Complete instructions for a bonus monogram quilt are included with this class.
 Teri’s appliqué in reverse techniques create needle-turned projects that have that professional, embossed look every time, so sign up now to learn all of her tips for making your reverse appliqué beautiful.
+For your convenience, this class can be purchased for online viewing or purchased on DVD.

 Check items to add to cart or select all LIST PDF